-The test programme for these toys is similar to the use and abuse tests in the USA.
+The test programme for toys intended for children under 36 months is similar to the use and abuse tests specified in ASTM F 963 [2].

-Regarding the requirements for metal points and wires in 5.1 c), see comments in A.9.
+Regarding the requirements for metal points and wires in 5.1 c), see Comments in A.9.